 The Pre-Bar Bar started off as an idea for a beverage that you drank before going out.
 Putting turmeric and pepper in a drink turned out to taste terrible, so in our founders college kitchen in Gainesville, Florida, The Pre-Bar Bar was born in 2021.

 After months of making the bar in that kitchen behind Midtown and selling hundreds of bars, refining the taste and optimizing the effect, the recipe was taken to our manufacturer, YouBar.
-After being FDA approved, packaging designed, and going out drinking in the name of testing prototypes countless times, the product finally made it to Amazon.
+After being FDA approved, packaging designed, and going out drinking in the name of testing prototypes countless times, the product finally is ready for you.

 How It Works